MaHaoxuantb/LLMParticipant-Milgram/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU General Public License v3.0 (GPL-3.0) — see the [LICENSE](LICENSE) file for details.

 ## 🤝 Contributing